Live Air Date: Wednesday, August 22, 2018

 - Understand the required elements

-Dr. Kaufman is the founder and President/CEO of The Laboratory Safety Institute – an international, non-profit center for safety in science and science education.
+Dr. James A Kaufman, PhD is the founder and President/CEO of The Laboratory Safety Institute – an international, non-profit center for safety in science and science education.
 LSI's lectures and courses, AV-lending library, Mini-Grants, Internet discussion list, and publications help both academic and non-academic institutions in 30 countries and 130 types of labs throughout the world.
 Over 100,000 scientists and science educators have attended these courses and presentations.

 LSI conducts seminars, short courses, webinars, audits and inspections for schools, colleges, and companies.
 They also provide advice on regulatory compliance, safety program development, facilities inspections with written reports, facilities design, editorial commentary on laboratory texts, and expert witness testimony.